51ftyone/EasyKeyboard/README.md

 ### How do I install it?
 * Download and install [AutoHotKey](https://www.autohotkey.com/)
-* Download the script file and add it to your startup folder to make it run automatically.
+* Download the script file
+* add it to your startup folder to make it run automatically.

 Or
-* Download the .exe file and add it to your startup folder.
+* Download the .exe file
+* add it to your startup folder.

 ### Shortcuts
 * CapsLock + I = ↑